Seth MacFarlane: Ted

 MacFarlane made his directorial live-action film debut with the release of Ted in 2012.
 He announced that he was directing it on an episode of Conan that aired on February 10, 2011.
-Along with directing the film, he also wrote the screenplay, served as producer, and starred as the title character.

-Ted tells the story of John Bennett (Mark Wahlberg) and his talking teddy bear (MacFarlane) who keeps John and his girlfriend Lori Collins (Mila Kunis) from moving on with their lives.
+Along with directing the film, he also wrote the screenplay, served as producer, and starred as the title character.Ted tells the story of John Bennett (Mark Wahlberg) and his talking teddy bear (MacFarlane) who keeps John and his girlfriend Lori Collins (Mila Kunis) from moving on with their lives.
 The film received generally favorable reviews from both critics and audiences, and was a box office success, opening with the highest weekend gross of all time for an original R-rated comedy.
 Internationally, the movie is currently the highest-grossing original R-rated comedy of all time, beating The Hangover.
 A sequel, Ted 2, was released on June 26, 2015.

 It was announced in June 2021 that Peacock had given a straight to series order for a prequel series.
-In addition to serving as executive producer for the series, MacFarlane reprises his role as the titular character Ted.
-Due to the prequel nature of the series, film stars Mark Wahlberg and Mila Kunis are not expected to reprise their roles.
+In addition to serving as executive producer for the series, MacFarlane reprises his role as Ted.
+Due to its prequel nature, Wahlberg and Kunis do not reprise their roles.
+In August 2024, it was announced that an animated series based on the franchise was in development.